Skip to Main Content

 Your dog should not experience pain as long as the veterinarian performing the treatment is well-trained and experienced in correctly administering cold laser therapy.

-Our veterinary team at Hermitage Animal Clinic is always happy to address any questions or concerns about cold laser therapy or other treatment options.
+Our veterinary team at Hermitage Animal Clinic is always happy to address any questions or concerns about treatment options.
 After assessing your dog's specific needs, your vet can recommend the most suitable treatment for wounds or other conditions.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.